cicilapetitesorciere/phthenotype/README.md

 A quick and easy style changer.
 I've designed it with Sway, Waybar, Wofi, and Alacritty in mind; but it should be usuable for just about anything whose look can be changed by switching out a configuration file.
 You can see a quick demo here https://youtu.be/irEh6uH5V30

 # Installation
-Clone the repo, `cd` into it and execute `./install.sh`.
+Clone the repo, `cd` into it and execute `./install.sh` (NOTE: Make sure that `~/.local/bin` is in the path).
 Then link whichever programs you would like synchronized with it as follows

 ## Sway
 ```